JPETTomography/Gate/JPET_GATE_Use_Examples/README.md

  make install
  ```

- If cmake command failed you can mauly modyfie cmake by command:
+ If cmake command failed you can manually modifiede cmake by command:
  ```
  ccmake ..
  ```